-Core Measures have been shown to reduce the risk of complications, prevent recurrences and be generally considered the most appropriate treatment for a majority of patients with a specific condition or illness.
-Not all patients are appropriate for each recommended practice protocol, but in most cases, following the guidelines of the Core Measures helps improve the quality of patient care by focusing on the actual results of care.
+Core Measures have been shown to reduce the risk of complications, prevent recurrences and otherwise treat the majority of patients who come to a hospital for treatment of a condition or illness.
+Not all patients are appropriate for each recommended practice protocol, but in most cases, following the guidelines of Core Measures helps improve the quality of patient care by focusing on the actual results of care.

 Huntsville Hospital’s Core Measures